 The Labrador Inuit Land Claim Agreement, which took effect on December 5th, 2005, ushered in a new regime of land ownership, self-governance, and resource sharing for northern Labrador.
 It created the Nunatsiavut Government and the Torngat Mountains National Park Reserve, and outlined the recognized Aboriginal rights and responsibilities of the Inuit of Nunatsiavut.
 The settlement area consists of 72,520 square km of land and 48,690 square km of tidal waters (see Map 1.1).
+Of this land, 15,799 square km or land and 48,690 square km of tidal waters (see Map 1.1).
 Of this land, 15,799 square km are Inuitowned lands (Labrador Inuit Lands), 9,700 square km are the Torngat Mountains National Park, and most of the rest is owned by the province.
 The communities of Rigolet, Makkovik, Postville, Hopedale, and Nain are also included.
 In this settlement area, Inuit possess specific harvesting and management rights, ownership over some land, jurisdiction over most areas of land, and a degree of control over governance issues.
 The agreement also has some provisions for beneficiaries who live outside the settlement area.

 Inuit have ownership and management rights to Labrador Inuit Lands, although the subsurface rights remain with the province.
 On Labrador Inuit Lands, Inuit have the exclusive right to carving stone, ownership of quarry materials in specified areas, and a 25% ownership interest in subsurface resources.
 In the Labrador Inuit Settlement Area outside of Labrador Inuit Lands, Inuit will receive 50% of the first \$2-million and 5% of any additional provincial revenue from subsurface resources.
 Revenues from subsurface resources in this area will be capped at an amount that, if distributed equally among all Inuit, would result in a per capita income that equals the Canadian average per capita income.
-All major developments must include a negotiated Impact and Benefits benefits.
+All major developments must include a negotiated Impact and Benefits Agreement, giving Inuit priority in employment, job training, and other economic benefits.
 The agreement also states that the Inuit and the provincial government will work together to develop a land use plan for the entire Settlement Area (see Chapter 11).